Falcon's Eye

-Falcon's Eye is a version of the roguelike computer game NetHack which introduces isometric graphics and mouse control.
+Falcon's Eye is a version of the roguelike video game NetHack which introduces isometric graphics and mouse control.
 Falcon's Eye has been praised for improving NetHack's visuals and audio to an almost commercial level and has been noted by Linux Journal as among the best free games available.
 After development stalled in 2001, the game was continued as Vulture's Eye and later Vulture for Nethack.

 Gameplay

 The main change of Falcon's Eye over earlier Nethack variants is a massive improved graphical representation: it switched from a text-based 80x25 terminal representation to a 3D isometric perspective graphical representation.
 The objects and enemies in the game are no longer represented by minimalistic ASCII characters, but now have actual graphical representations.

 Whilst adding some features, such as a path finding tool, Falcon's Eye doesn't alter the NetHack gameplay.
 Peltonen says that this was to ensure that future versions remain compatible with future releases of NetHack.
 Falcon's Eye provides a context menu when a creature or item is right-clicked.
 Users can customize the interface by configuring the keyboard commands or by adding sound effects.